 K-12 Public Education Funding Model Review

-In October 2017, government launched a funding model review to fulfill its commitment to ensure B.C.’s K-12 public education system receives stable and predictable funding.
+Government is currently undergoing a funding model review to fulfill its commitment to ensure B.C.’s K-12 public education system receives stable and predictable funding.

 The co-governors of B.C.’s K-12 public education system, the Province and the B.C.
 School Trustees Association, have worked together to develop a set of shared principles for the future funding model and establish a solid foundation for moving forward.
 The new model will be guided by the following principles:

 - Responsive: Allocates available resources amongst Boards of Education in consideration of unique local and provincial operational requirements.